PaperMC/docs/docs/paper/dev/api/plugin-messaging.md

 ---
 slug: /dev/plugin-messaging
-description: Plugin messaging allows communication with clients.
-If running a proxy, you can also communicate with the proxy.
+description: How to communicate with clients or proxies.
 ---

 # Plugin Messaging

-First introduced in [2012](https://web.archive.org/web/20220711204310/https://dinnerbone.com/blog/2012/01/13/minecraft-plugin-channels-messaging/), Plugin messaging is a way for Paper plugins to communicate with clients.
-When your servers are behind a proxy, it will allow your Paper plugins to communicate with the proxy server.
+First introduced in [2012](https://web.archive.org/web/20220711204310/https://dinnerbone.com/blog/2012/01/13/minecraft-plugin-channels-messaging/), Plugin messaging is a way for plugins to communicate with clients.
+When your servers are behind a proxy, it will allow your plugins to communicate with the proxy server.

-## BungeeCord Channel
+## BungeeCord channel

-The BungeeCord channel is used for communication between your Paper server and a BungeeCord (Or protocol supporting) proxy.
+The BungeeCord channel is used for communication between your Paper server and a BungeeCord (or a BungeeCord-compatible) proxy.

 Originally, the channel supported by the BungeeCord proxy was called `BungeeCord`.
 In versions 1.13 and above, the channel was renamed to `bungeecord:main` to create a key structure for plugin messaging channels.

-Paper handles this change internally, and automatically changes any messages sent on the `BungeeCord` channel to the `bungeecord:main` channel.
-This means that your Paper plugins should continue to use the `BungeeCord` channel.
+Paper handles this change internally and automatically changes any messages sent on the `BungeeCord` channel to the `bungeecord:main` channel.
+This means that your plugins should continue to use the `BungeeCord` channel.

-## Sending Plugin Messages
+## Sending plugin messages

 First, we're going to take a look at your Paper server.
-Your Paper plugin will need to register that it will be sending on any given plugin channel.
+Your plugin will need to register that it will be sending on any given plugin channel.
 You should to do this alongside your other event listener registrations.

 ```java